-The family of approaches to modelling indeterminacy in quantum mechanics mentioned above broadly assert that if quantum mechanics is true, then particular facts about the world are 'unsettled'-we can pose questions about the values of certain properties of systems such as, say, the x and the y components of spin, but nature itself does not determine the answers to such questions.
-Here, we focus on the subspecies of these approaches dubbed 'supervaluationist' (see e.g. [10, 11]).
-We refer to this approach as modelling indeterminacy as underdetermination: one considers various precisifications of the models of the physical system, and models indeterminacy as the underdetermination of which of the precisifications truly represents the world.
+There is a family of approaches to modelling indeterminacy in quantum mechanics mentioned according to which, if quantum mechanics is true, then particular facts about the world are 'unsettled'-we can pose questions about the values of certain properties of systems such as, say, the x and the y components of spin, but nature itself does not determine the answers to such questions.
+Here, we focus on the subspecies of these approaches dubbed 'supervaluationist' (see e.g. [11, 12]).
+We refer to this approach as modelling indeterminacy as underdetermination: one considers various precisifications of the models of the physical system, and then models indeterminacy as the underdetermination of which of the precisifications truly represents the world.

-Some sorts of quantum indeterminacy can plausibly be modelled as underdetermination, because ordinary quantum mechanics presupposes a continuous manifold of spatial points, so each of the precisifications is itself antecedently meaningful.
+Some sorts of quantum indeterminacy can plausibly be modelled as underdetermination, because ordinary quantum mechanics presupposes a continuous manifold of spatial points structured by some geometric relations (in non-relativistic quantum mechanics, these are the relations that constitute Galilean spacetime).
+Each precisification is itself antecedently meaningful, on the basis of a localisability thesis that we defend below.
 Noncommutative geometry, on our interpretation, does not have the resources to make meaningful claims about localisability below a certain magnitude.
-We therefore argue that the indeterminacy that results from a noncommutative approach to spatial geometry, as suggested by noncommutative geometric approaches to quantum geometry is of a different kind.
+We therefore argue that the indeterminacy that results from a noncommutative approach to spatial geometry, as suggested by noncommutative geometric approaches to quantum geometry is of a different kind from what the supervaluationists consider.
 We call this indeterminacy as meaninglessness.
 In this paper, we cash out 'meaninglessness' in two distinct ways, depending on the approach to NCG: (i)§2 presents Alain Connes' spectral triple generalisation of Riemannian geometry, and characterises meaninglessness as undefinability; (ii)§3 presents a concrete representation of quantum theories in noncommutative space, and characterises meaningless as non-operationalisability.
+We then invoke an Occamist norm to link these semantic claims to our preferred metaphysical picture on which we deny the existence of spacetime points.